blueocto/durham-constabulary/README.md

 ## Project setup

 I've ripped the site, using Site Sucker.
 Using PHP in this case, as it's open-source, easy to learn, many Developers will know it (instead of using new/edge-case tech).

+I'm using `valet` to run this locally on Mac OSX, feel free to use a setup of your choice to get PHP running.
+There is no database.
+I might add instructions later, however, as each computer has a unique setup and versioning, this is a challenge currently and not a high priority.